wodin/logicaldoc/community/logicaldoc/trunk/logicaldoc-migration/readme.txt

-Upgrade from LogicalDOC CE 4.0.x to LogicalDOC CE 4.5 (tested with LD 4.0.2 HSQLDB 1.8.x     2009/07/01 blucecio - Windows Vista) (tested with LD 4.0.2 PostgreSQL 8.3   2009/07/02 blucecio - Windows Vista)

-This is the migration tool to upgrade LogicalDOC 4.0.x to 4.5
+This is the migration tool to upgrade LogicalDOC 4.5.x to 4.6

 Unpack and make sure to have installed Java6 and Ant 1.7 edit the config file classes/conf.properties setting a proper value for 'logicaldoc.contextDir' than type the command 'ant'

 1) Update the property file conf.properties inside the classes folder classes/conf.properties